lsst-dm/dmtn-256/index.rst

 .. _DM-37960: https://jira.lsstcorp.org/browse/DM-37960

-Our main task is clear: to compare the diffrent flavors or DIA implementations, however, the actual metrics to use to obtain a meaningful comparison were not specified.
+Our main task is clear: to compare the different flavors or DIA implementations, however, the actual metrics to use to obtain a meaningful comparison were not specified.

 In the analysis we have included a standard analysis part inspired by notebooks in the repos of ap-pipe notebooks.
 We have also included a few analysis bits not present in dm notebooks, and were obtained in a more exploratory work stage.